 The field information is useable only when it is possible to identify the relevant information in the submission.
 Field observations may be named or numbered.
 The captured CSD and the field information should have consistent naming.
 Therefore, some cross referencing, or updating of mark names may be required in the field information to ensure relevance.
 Care would be required to limit the amount of manipulation that is undertaken to preserve the originality of the data.
 Field information should not be manipulated further, or reproduced, creating ‘office notes’.

 While the Rules require field information, they also do not restrict the submission of other data.
 For example, it may be that an electronic data file also recorded observations to topographic or setout features.
-However, the size of the submission should be considered.
+However, the impact of the additional (topographic) data on the usability of the submission should be considered.

-With the development of Landonline, a submission of full electronic files will become possible.
-Where the information is not a scan of ‘dumb data’ (paper field note) but is in an electronic file, then the information should be attached in a readable format.
-This will allow copy and paste of data to support reproduction while minimising errors.
+Where the information is not a scan of ‘dumb data’ (paper field note) but is in an electronic file, then the information should be attached in a readable PDF format.
+This will allow the copy and paste of data to support reproduction while minimising errors, and the ability to find (CTRL+F) a relevant entry.
 Note there is no specific requirement to convert traditional field notes to an electronic format.

 Field Information will be submitted as a SUD as part of the ‘other information’ component of a CSD.

 The correct Landonline SUD type is: Field Information.

 The commencement of the 2021 rules has included a Landonline release supporting new functionality for the supporting document type Field Information.
 Field Information can include colour, searchable pdf files.
 Note Landonline has a file size limit of 10Mb.
 File sizes larger than 10Mb can be compressed using free online software.

 An accurate record of the position of a new water boundary must be included in the CSD (r 71(f)).
 It needs to be in a form that will allow future surveyors to accurately reproduce the water boundary.